qgis/QGIS-Documentation/docs/user_manual/map_views/elevation_profile.rst

 In the bottom left, a copy of the :guilabel:`Layers` panel can be displayed pushing the |layerTree| :guilabel:`Show Layer Tree` button.
+This can be kept synchronized with the actual main :guilabel:`Layers` panel (using the |options| :sup:`Options` :menuselection:`-->`
+|checkbox| :guilabel:`Synchronize Layers to Project` checkbox),
-This is however an independent widget, with its own set of visible layers, in a custom stack order.
+or be an independent widget, with its own set of visible layers, in a custom stack order.
 It allows you to control layers rendering and behavior within the plot canvas:

 * Tick the box next to the layer name to set whether it should be rendered in the plot canvas
+* Press |addGroup| :sup:`Add Group` to add individual groups for allowing multiple layers to be shown or hidden from the elevation profile at once.
+  Selecting multiple layers or groups in the view and right click also allows to :guilabel:`Group selected`items.
+  Right-clicking over a group allows to :guilabel:`Rename Group` or :guilabel:`Remove Group`.
+  A removed group will remove the group node from the layers tree while keeping its child layers
-* Drag-and-drop layers up or down to change the order of the layers
+* Drag-and-drop layers or groups up or down to change the rendering order
 * style rendering of layers in the profile view: double-click a layer or right-click and select :guilabel:`Properties...` to open the layer's :guilabel:`Elevation` properties tab for configuration.